-The Pension Reserve is still showing a deficit and this has increased during the year from £0.881m to £2.186m at 31 August 2019.
+The Pension Reserve is still showing a deficit and this has increased during the year from £2.186m to £3.239m at 31 August 2020.
 Should this liability materialise upon the closure of the Academy, the outstanding liabilities would be met by the Department for Education.
+This deficit has resulted in the employer's pension contributions increasing year on year over the next 5 years to 19% from April 2023.

-The Academy's cash reserves at 31 August 2019 are £1.65m (2018: £1.75m).
-These have accumulated as a result of capital grant funding being received before the projects have started to incur matching levels of expenditure.
+The Academy's cash reserves at 31 August 2020 are £1.236m (2019: £1.65m).

 In the year under review, the Academy has undertaken further electrical works as a result of another successful CIF bid.
 Further adaptations will be required in the short to medium term as large areas of the school still need to be rewired and work needs to be undertaken on the internal fabric of the building.
+All of these projects require a financial contribution from the Academy.

-In addition, work has started as part of the project to develop the Technology block.
-The Governance Board has recently agreed that £450k of reserves can be used to part fund this project.
+In addition, the project to develop the Technology block has started, for which the Governance Board has previously agreed that £450k of reserves can be used to fund this project.
+This is spread over a number of financial years as the project has been in the planning stages since 2018.